lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 The conventions specified in this section augment {{!RFC5280}}.

-A recipient who employs the ML-KEM Algorithm with a certificate MUST identify the public key in the certificate using the id-ML-KEM-512, id-ML-KEM-768, or id-ML-KEM-1024 object identifiers following the conventions specified in {{!I-D.ietf-lamps-kyber-certificates}} and reproduced in {{sec-identifiers}}.
+A recipient who employs the ML-KEM algorithm with a certificate MUST identify the public key in the certificate using the id-ML-KEM-512, id-ML-KEM-768, or id-ML-KEM-1024 object identifiers following the conventions specified in {{!I-D.ietf-lamps-kyber-certificates}} and reproduced in {{sec-identifiers}}.

 In particular, the key usage certificate extension MUST only contain keyEncipherment (Section 4.2.1.3 of {{!RFC5280}}).

 ## SMIME Capabilities Attribute Conventions {#sec-using-smime-caps}

 Section 2.5.2 of {{!RFC8551}} defines the SMIMECapabilities attribute to announce a partial list of algorithms that an S/MIME implementation can support.
-When constructing a CMS signed-data content type {{!RFC5652}}, a compliant implementation MAY include the SMIMECapabilities attribute that announces support for one or more of the ML-KEM Algorithm identifiers.
+When constructing a CMS signed-data content type {{!RFC5652}}, a compliant implementation MAY include the SMIMECapabilities attribute that announces support for one or more of the ML-KEM algorithm identifiers.

-The SMIMECapability SEQUENCE representing the ML-KEM Algorithm MUST include one of the ML-KEM object identifiers in the capabilityID field.
+The SMIMECapability SEQUENCE representing the ML-KEM algorithm MUST include one of the ML-KEM object identifiers in the capabilityID field.
 When the one of the ML-KEM object identifiers appears in the capabilityID field, the parameters MUST NOT be present.

 <!-- End of smime-capabilities-attribute-conventions section -->